muryulia/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution.md

 We can see sale drops on Retail platform on the weeks 15, 17, 25 and 32.

+Let's check the total sales for 12 weeks before and after 2020-06-15 by platform:

 ```sql
 SET
   search_path = data_mart;